zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 You can generate a keystore and truststore for a new service by calling the `apiml_cm.sh` script in the directory with API Mediation Layer:

-Call the `apiml_cm.sh` script in the directory with API Mediation Layer as in the following example.
+Call the `apiml_cm.sh` script in the directory with the API Mediation Layer as in the following example.

 **Example:**
 ```